 Anyone can write on Substack.
 There are amateur writers who share their random thoughts, and well established journalists who write exclusive investigative content that would otherwise be featured in The Wall Street Journal.

-How do you create a substack newsletter and charge readers?
+How do you create a subscription Substack newsletter and charge readers?